 - A citizen or personal identification code or number

-The structure and syntax of TIN numbers differ according to the specific national authority.
+The structure and syntax of TINs differ according to the specific national authority.
 They are sometimes just a string of numbers but often also include letters.
-Crucially, a TIN number is always unique and identifies a single individual or business entity.
+Crucially, a Tax Identification Number is always unique and identifies a single individual or business entity.

 The two main types of unique identifying numbers in respect of companies in the UK are: